-Feedback can be provided via email to gciso@gcsb.govt.nz
+Feedback can be provided via email to: gciso@gcsb.govt.nz

-How will agencies get the consultation questions?
+How will agencies receive the consultation questions?

-The questions will be sent to agencies on Monday 16 June 2025 and will be sent from the Protective Security Requirements (PSR) team.
-They will be included within the consultation documents.
+The questions will be sent to agencies on Monday 16 June 2025 from the Protective Security Requirements (PSR) team.
+The questions will be included within the consultation documents.